MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 - **Contact (default: Update contact using email)**: If the user submits a form with an existing email address, the form submission updates the existing record.
 There's no new record created.
 - **Lead (default: Always create a new record)**: If the user submits a form with an existing email address, a new record with the same email address is created.

-You can change the default strategy using the **Duplicate records** drop-down in **Forms** settings.
-You can also create a [custom matching strategy](#create-a-custom-matching-strategy).
+You can change the default matching rule using the **Duplicate records** drop-down in **Forms** settings.
+You can also create a [custom matching rule](#create-a-custom-matching-rule).

-### Create a custom matching strategy
+### Create a custom matching rule

-You can choose how to handle duplicate records by creating a new matching strategy.
+You can choose how to handle duplicate records by creating a new matching rule.

 1. Select the bottom left menu to access **Settings**.
-1. Open **Form matching strategy** in the **Customer engagement** section.
+1. Open **Form matching rules** in the **Customer engagement** section.
-1. Select the plus icon to create a new matching strategy.
+1. Select the plus icon to create a new matching rule.
-1. Name the matching strategy and select the **Target entity**.
+1. Name the matching rule and select the **Target entity**.
-1. Save the matching strategy (don't select **Save & close** as you need to stay on this record).
+1. **Save the matching rule** (don't select Save & close as you need to stay on this record).
 1. Add matching strategy attributes (fields) that are used to check if the record exists.
-1. Save your new matching strategy.
+1. Save your new matching rule.
-1. The newly created matching strategy can now be selected in the **Duplicate records** list in the form settings.
+1. The newly created matching rule can now be selected in the **Duplicate records** list in the form settings.

 ## Field types